 Cat Remedies – Homeopathy for Cats:

 Homeopathy is often a much misunderstood form of therapy.
 When used correctly, astounding results can be often seen – even with the most chronic of diseases, which vets cannot cure.
-Rather than suppressing the problem with anti-biotics (killing the symptoms-which doesn’t actually remove the disease, just hides it or transmutes it into another problem) Homeopathy actually stimulates the body to fight the problem itself, thereby in the long-term creating a healthier individual.
+Rather than suppressing the problem with anti-biotics (killing the symptoms – which doesn’t actually remove the disease, and just hides it or transmutes it into another problem).
+Homeopathy for cats actually stimulates the body to fight the problem itself, thereby in the long-term creating a healthier individual.

 Unless a vet is using Homeopathy as their sole therapy, they are most likely not using it correctly.
 Sadly, there are very few good Homeopaths in the world.

 I use Homeopathy for cats a lot and I have found that for First Aid (acute) purposes, the basics are simple to learn for the average person and also very cheap.
 Once you have a sound understanding of the principles, you can treat your family, cats and other pets at home for such things as colds, fevers, stings, cuts, bumps, burns, sprains etc., without drugs/antibiotics.

 Here is First Aid info to help with selection of the best remedy by one of the world’s very best Homeopaths, David Little.

 Be aware that chronic and long standing problems however, do require the talents of a well-trained and experienced Homeopath.